 ./test/edge_case_test.sh

-The server uses a single-threaded event loop by default:
+The default server path is a single-threaded event loop:

 Performance